 The DDUGJY replaces the existing scheme for a similar purpose, the Rajiv Gandhi Grameen Vidyutikaran Yojana.
 Government Schemes play an important role in the IAS Exam.
 They are also a significant part of the General Studies paper-2 of the UPSC Syllabus.
-To follow the IAS dream, check out the IAS Eligibility page and aim for IAS 2020.

 The initiative targets feeder separation (agricultural and households) and also strengthening the transmission and distribution infrastructure.

 Rural electrification is often considered to be the backbone of the rural economy.
 The government also plans to fix the electricity meters at all levels in rural India.
 As part of this scheme, the GOI plans an investment of Rs.756 billion for the electrification of rural regions.